-Homemade window and glass cleaners are easy to make and just as good as store-bought products.
-We’ll show you how to use simple household supplies as cheap, organic DIY window or glass cleaners, which leave a streak-free shine.
+Homemade window cleaners are easy to make and as good as store-bought products.
+We’ll show you how to use household supplies that are as cheap as organic DIY window or glass cleaners, which leave a streak-free shine.

-As soon as sunlight hits your windowpanes, it’s easy to see the dirt and grime that’s blocking light – even on dark and gloomy winter days.
-Advertisers tout expensive chemical cleaners or steam machines, promising to get your windows cleaner than ever before.
+As soon as sunlight hits your windowpanes, it’s easy to see the dirt and grime blocking light — even on dark and gloomy winter days.
+Advertisers tout expensive and even sometimes harmful chemical cleaners or steam machines, promising to get your windows cleaner than ever.

 Hard water is often the reason behind the constant return of streaks after each clean.
 A shot of vinegar in the homemade window cleaner cleaning bucket is an easy solution to this problem.
-Rubbing alcohol or lemon juice are alternative substitutes for vinegar.
+Rubbing alcohol or lemon juice are good alternatives instead of vinegar.

 - Never wash your windows under direct sunlight.
 Your cleaning solution will dry too quickly on the windowpane and leave behind pesky streaks.

 - Whatever cleanser you use, if at all — only use a little bit at a time.
 Otherwise, you run the risk of creating streaks.

 - Don’t use cleaning rags that have been washed with fabric softener, as these will also leave streaks.